koga-one/visual/content/english/Portfolio/index.md

 - figma (very useful for poster-like content)
 - inkscape (the best free software for vectors that i know)

-<span class="h4"><b>photography</b></span> - i've always been a fan of photography, studying composition, color theory, and more since young. (it's important to notice the difference between simply taking photos and being a photographer)
+<span class="h4"><b>photography</b></span> - i've always been a fan of photography, studying composition, color theory, and more since young (it's important to notice the difference between simply taking photos and being a photographer). i have this routine of taking a short video everyday

 - my personal instagram @real.koga used to be my photo gallery, although i've archived the photos